 The second setup I tried consisted of the Cajun Screw-On Bowfishing Reel and nothing else.

 My first thought in looking at the Cajun was, “is this thing going to get in the way?”
 And the answer was a resounding, “Nope.”
-It’s much cheaper than the RPM rig, coming in at $24.99 plus shipping compared to $95.97 plus shipping for all three pieces of RPM gear.
+It’s much cheaper than the RPM rig, coming in at $24.99 plus shipping compared to more than a $100 for all three pieces of RPM gear.

 The next thing I noticed about the Cajun was the weight – or the lack thereof.
 I weighed it and it came to roughly 6 ounces, which makes the whole bow weigh a little less than 2 pounds (which is less than the RPM rig by itself).
 However, there is a trade off, it looks and feels much cheaper than the RPM rig.
 This probably has something to do with the fact that it’s plastic instead of titanium.